- Application Deadline:March 1, November 1

 Cultivate an appreciation for the arts through Art History courses and visits to galleries and museums just steps away from our downtown Montreal campus.
 Create your own art in Dawson’s professional studios for printmaking, painting, drawing, sculpting, digital art and more.
-The province’s most diverse arts profile in English offers you the flexibility to choose your own courses to advance your personal interests and skills.
+Quebec’s most diverse arts profile in English offers you the flexibility to choose your own courses to advance your personal interests and skills.
 In addition to the Studio Arts courses, you can study Cinema, Literature, Music, Languages and Theatre.
-All the experience and learning gained in the profile is brought together with a self-directed project, which is exhibited at a vernissage event for friends and family.
+All the experience and learning gained in the profile is brought together with a self-directed project, which is exhibited at a vernissage event.

 The Studio Arts Profile pushed me to grow and allowed me to acquire plenty of experience while being surrounded by like-minded people.— Alexandra B.